GoliathHagar/distributed_legder_kademlia/README.md

 ## Assignment: Public Ledger for Auctions
 This assignment requires the implementation of a public blockchain (non-permissioned), but opposite to Bitcoin and Ethereum, the purpose here is to have a decentralized public ledger capable of storing auction transactions.
-All code must be written in Rust (preferably) or Java.
+Code written in Rust.

 ## Autores /Authors :student:
 Nome/Name     | Número Mecanográfico